nandp1/nser/README.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/nser)](https://cran.r-project.org/package=nser)
 <!-- badges: end -->

-The packaged has been removed from CRAN, working on getting ot back up.... hold on
+The packaged has been removed from CRAN(due to their policy change), working on getting it back up.... hold on

 Latest Version: `1.4.2`(12-06-2022)